3 Ways a Manufacturer Might Be Responsible for Riding Lawnmower Accidents

 Rollover Protection System

 While mower manufacturers typically try to dispute cases involving rollovers as accidents which occur due to misjudgment or carelessness of the operator, the fact is they could easily equip their products with a lap belt and a roll bar to keep the operator safely in place in the event the mower ever rolls over.
-This would prevent many serious injuries and deaths that happen when the operator is thrown from the mower and crushed under it.
+As seen in Warshafsky's street sweeper case, this would prevent many serious injuries and deaths that happen when the operator is thrown from the mower and crushed under it.

 No-Mow-In-Reverse Protection System